disAbility Conference to Examine Rehabilitation

-In addition, the 2013 conference features sessions led by state and nationally recognized leaders, including remarks by U.S. Senator Robert Casey Jr. The sessions provide information on interagency collaboration in research and practice, the risk of addition for persons with disabilities, and incorporating alternative microfinancing and financial education to obtain assistive technology, among other topics.
+In addition to the acclaimed keynote speakers, the 2013 conference features sessions led by state and nationally recognized leaders, including remarks by U.S. Senator Robert Casey Jr. The sessions provide information on interagency collaboration in research and practice, the risk of addition for persons with disabilities, and incorporating alternative microfinancing and financial education to obtain assistive technology, among other topics.

 Continuing education units are available for certification and licensure in the counseling, social work, marriage and family therapy, education, human resources and allied health professions.
 Registration is required to attend the conference, however, the 4:30 p.m. of Handicap This! is open to the public, free of charge.